ds26gte/pregexp/README.md

-pregexp is a portable implementation of regular expressions (regexps) that runs in any R5RS- or R4RS-compliant implementation of the programming language Scheme, and Common Lisp.
+pregexp is a portable implementation of regular expressions (regexps) that runs in any R5RS- or R4RS-compliant implementation of the programming language Scheme, and in Common Lisp.
 The regexp notation supported is compatible with Perl's, and includes such powerful directives as

 * numeric quantifiers
 * non-greedy quantifiers
 * POSIX character classes
 * non-capturing clusters (in addition to the usual capturing kind)
-* selective (ie, per-cluster) case-insensitivity
+* selective (i.e., per-cluster) case-insensitivity
 * selective space-insensitivity (with provision for comments)
 * backreferences
 * alternation
 * backtrack pruning